zephyrproject-rtos/zephyr/doc/develop/toolchains/zephyr_sdk.rst

 If you relocate the SDK directory, you need to re-run the setup script.

 .. note::
-   It is recommended to extract the Zephyr SDK bundle at one of the following locations:
+   It is recommended to extract the Zephyr SDK bundle at one of the following default locations:

    * ``$HOME``
    * ``$HOME/.local``